 |Send E–mail||Office: Seelye Hall 203

 Justin Cammy, associate professor of Jewish Studies and Comparative Literature, is a specialist in modern Jewish literature and culture.
 He received a PhD in Yiddish Studies from the Department of Near Eastern Languages and Civilizations at Harvard University, and a BA in Middle Eastern Studies and Political Science from McGill University.
 In addition to his appointment to Jewish Studies and Comparative Literature, he also is a member of the Program in Middle East Studies (which he directed between 2011-13), the Program in Russian and Eastern European Studies, and the Program in American Studies at Smith.

-Professor Cammy's scholarly interests in the ways in which Jewish history, politics and culture intersect are reflected in his teaching which includes courses on Yiddish, Hebrew, and American-Jewish literature and culture, thematic courses on Holocaust literature and Jewish comedy, history courses on the Jews of Eastern Europe, the Holocaust, and Jerusalem, and broad surveys of comparative modern Jewish literature and Jewish civilization.
+Professor Cammy's scholarly interests in the ways in which Jewish history, politics and culture intersect are reflected in his teaching which includes courses on Yiddish, Hebrew and Israeli, and American-Jewish literatures and cultures, thematic courses on Holocaust literature and Jewish comedy, history courses on the Jews of Eastern Europe, the Holocaust, and Jerusalem, and broad surveys of comparative modern Jewish literature and Jewish civilization.
 He is also a founding professor in the Global Engagement Seminar program through which he brought students for three consecutive summers to study the complicated religious and political history of Jerusalem as sacred space.

 Professor Cammy is the translator and editor of Hinde Bergner's On Long Winter Nights: Memoirs of a Jewish Family in a Galician Township, 1870-1900 and co-editor of Arguing the Modern Jewish Canon: Essays on Literature and Culture, which includes his own scholarship on Yiddish writer Sholem Aleichem.
 A monograph, Young Vilna: Yiddish Culture of the Last Generation, will be published by Indiana University Press.
 He is currently editing and working on a critical introduction to a translation of The Destruction of Vilna by Yiddish writer Shmerke Kaczerginski (Wayne State University Press), and a scholarly edition and translation of Abraham Sutzkever’s memoir Vilna Ghetto.
 He most recently contributed the introduction to a translated collection of short stories by the Yiddish writer Avrom Karpinovitsh (Syracuse UP).
 He has been an associate editor of Prooftexts: A Journal of Jewish Literary History since 2005.